Automate the deployment of a standalone Hyper-V host server using PowerShell

 Set-DnsClientServerAddress -InterfaceAlias “vEthernet (HVSwitch)” -ServerAddresses $DNS

-# (this is optional) # Set-VMNetworkAdapterVLAN –ManagementOS –VMNetworkAdapterName “vEthernet (HVSwitch)” -Access -VlanId $MgmtVlan
+# (this is optional) # Set-VMNetworkAdapterVLAN –ManagementOS –VMNetworkAdapterName “vEthernet (HVSwitch)” -Access -VlanId $MgmtVlan#Set variables to join the domain

 $Domain=”Company.local”